 - 100% pure witch hazel

 - 10-20 drops of 100% pure essential oils (do not use fragrance for any bath or body products)

 - natural colorant (green=spirulina, yellow=turmeric, purple=ratanjot)

-- plastic molds
+- metal or hard plastic molds

 2. Add a 1/2 teaspoon of coloring and mix well.
 Add more coloring if you want a deeper color, but keep in mind that too much coloring will leave a ring in your tub, so go easy.
 The color will become more pronounced when you add the witch hazel anyhow.